Jesse205/F-OH-PWA/README.md

 ## Project Setup

 1. Install NodeJS v21 and [pnpm](https://pnpm.io/installation)
-2. Set up the Tauri environment according to [Tauri prep](https://tauri.app/v1/guides/getting-started/prerequisites/).
+2. (Optional, only required if a Tauri application needs to be developed) Set up the Tauri environment according to [Tauri prep](https://tauri.app/v1/guides/getting-started/prerequisites/).
    - Windows: Microsoft Visual Studio C++ Builder, WebView2, Rust.
    - macOS: CLang and macOS development dependencies, Rust.
    - Linux: system dependencies, Rust.
-3. Run `yarn install`
+3. Run `pnpm install`.

 ### Compiling and Hotloading for Development

-1. Clone [F-OH Data] and start a server on port `5500`.
+1. Clone [F-OH Data] and start a server.
-2. Save [ `.env.development.local.example`](. /.env.development.local.example) as `.env.development.local` and configure some variables.
+2. (Optional) Save [ `.env.development.local.example`](. /.env.development.local.example) as `.env.development.local` and configure some variables.
 3. Open a terminal in the project and run commands according to the following rules.
-   - Web and PWA applications: run `yarn dev`.
+   - Web and PWA applications: run `pnpm dev:web`.
-   - Windows Tauri software: run `yarn dev:tauri`.
+   - Windows Tauri software: run `pnpm dev:tauri`.

 ### Compiling and Streamlining for Production